MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

 A Personal Access Token (PAT) serves as an alternative password for authenticating into Azure DevOps.
 This PAT identifies you and determines your accessibility and scope of access.
 Therefore, treat PATs with the same level of caution as passwords.

 When you use Microsoft tools, your Microsoft account (MSA) or Microsoft Entra ID is a recognized and supported method.
-If you use non-Microsoft tools that don't support Microsoft Entra accounts, or if you prefer not to share your primary credentials with these tools, PATs can be a suitable alternative.
+If you use tools that don't support Microsoft Entra accounts or if you don't want to share your primary credentials with these tools, PATs can be a suitable alternative.
 Otherwise, we recommend [Microsoft Entra tokens](../../integrate/get-started/authentication/entra.md) over PATs whenever possible.

 > [!TIP]
 > We recommend reviewing our [authentication guidance](../../integrate/get-started/authentication/authentication-guidance.md) to choose the appropriate authentication mechanism for your needs.